Pleural Diseases

 However, if there are no other signs of malignant pleural diseases, doctors may recommend rest and medications to help ease the inflammation.

-Depending on the severity of the pneumothorax, treatment will vary for this condition.
 In less severe cases, doctors will typically observe the lung through chest X-rays until the lung expands.

 In more severe cases, treatment may include:

-• Chest tube insertion or needle aspiration: Both a chest tube insertion and needle aspiration focus on draining the excess air from the pleural space to allow the lung to re-expand.
+• Chest tube insertion or needle aspiration: Both chest tube insertion and needle aspiration focus on draining the excess air from the pleural space to allow the lung to re-expand.

 • Nonsurgical repair: This treatment focuses on closing the air leak with either an irritative substance or by drawing blood and applying it to the lung to heal the leak.